M-W-Kirk/max_lift/README.md

 # max_lift()
 An algorithm in R for Evans Day weight lifting app.

 This function returns the maximum amount of weight to lift for one's upper body, lower body and general exercise repetitions for a specified weight lifting goal.
 The weight argument is the amount of weight an individual may lift between 4 to 6 repetitions.
 That input is passed through the **weight** argument.
 The additional arguments are **mass** and **goal**.
-The function outputs a dataframe with the integer weight features `upper_body` and `lower_body` as well as character objects for repetitions as feature `reps`.
+The function outputs a dataframe with the integer features `upper_body` and `lower_body` as well as character objects for repetitions as feature `reps`.

 The **mass** argument has two charcter objects (string values) from which to choose: